chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Post Automate HA deployment, if chef-server service is in critical state.
-- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate` if gettign an 500 internal server error with data-collector endpoint, it means that Chef Infra Server not able to communicate to the Chef Automate data-collector endpoint
+- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate` if getting an 500 internal server error with data-collector endpoint, it means that Chef Infra Server not able to communicate to the Chef Automate data-collector endpoint

   ssh to the Automate HA Chef Infra Server, and get token and automate-lb-url from the config.